djesushnnh-sudo/rust-telegram-agent-template/SOP_GH_ISSUES.md

 - **Code changes make sense** for the problem being solved

 ### 7.2 Use AI to Review Changes
-If unsure about any changes:
+If unsure about any changes or you don't know how exactally the changed code relates to the fix.
+Start a freash chat and ask:
 ```
 I made these changes to fix [issue description]: